ying-tang/help-documentation/_commontech/Cloud_Images_Provided_by_IBM.md

 1. Log in to the IBM Blue Box Cloud OpenStack dashboard.
 2. Under the **Project** panel, expand **Compute** and click **Images**.
-3. Click **"Create Image"** in the page.
+3. Click **Create Image** in the page.
 Specify the following parameters in the new page:

 	| **Item**               | **Description**                                                                                                  |
 	|------------------------|------------------------------------------------------------------------------------------------------------------|